Terms of Service

 The Customer is entitled to allow third parties, including affiliated companies, to use the Services, as long as the Services are used for the Customer’s purposes in accordance with the Agreement.

-The right of use is conditional on the Customer's at all times adequate and timely payment of the remuneration agreed for the Services and the Customer's and the Customer's users' compliance with the Agreement in general.
+The right of use is conditional on the Customer's at all times adequate and timely payment of the remuneration agreed for the Services, along with the Customer's and its users' compliance with the Agreement in general.

 The Customer must at all times ensure that information about Users is complete and correct, and the Customer is fully responsible for the Users' use of the Services and compliance with the Terms, including User Terms, and applicable law and security measures in connection with the implementation, intentional use or any other use of the Services.